ebpf-networking/tunnel-cni/README.md

 ## Deploy a few pods in the kubernetes cluster

-We want to deploy a few pods to test the bash-cni plugin.
+We want to deploy a few pods to test the tunnel-cni plugin.

 ```